Friday, June 13, 2025

 3. Can I adjust the dosage without risking my health?

 Never change your doses without your doctor’s approval.
 Watch for side effects like fatigue or nausea.
 Regular check-ins are key to safe progress.
-Openly discuss your weight loss inquiries for doctor to create a plan that fits your health and goals.
+Openly discuss your weight loss inquiries with your doctor to create a plan that fits your health and goals.

 What Nutritional Guidance Should I Follow?

 Get personalized medical advice for losing weight from your doctor.
-This ensures your diet is healthy.
+This will ensure a healthy diet.
 Ask about tracking nutrients without cutting calories too much.

 Medical nutrition therapy helps individuals with diabetes or heart disease create safe, effective meal plans.